eshinhw/trading-books-and-research-papers/books/how_to_many_money_in_stock.md

 - Invest in stocks which have accelerating quarterly earnings growth.
 - Two quarters of major earnings deceleration may mean trouble.
 - Compare a stock's percentage increase in earnings for the quarter ended December, to the December quarter a year earlier.
 Never compare the December quarter to the immediately prior September quarter.

+## Chapter 2

+- Select stocks with 25% to 50% annual growth rates.
+- The stability of a company's five-year earnings record is also important.